Lillian1228/hsa_ai_assistant/archive/services_personal-expense-assistant_v2/expense_manager_agent/task_prompt.md

   1. Extract all receipt data and categorize each item for HSA eligibility: "hsa_eligible", "non_hsa_eligible", or "unsure_hsa"
   2. Use the `request_receipt_review` tool to request human review
   3. Include the review JSON in your FINAL RESPONSE section
+  4. NEVER use `store_receipt_data` tool directly - it is only called by the system after human approval
-  4. Human review is REQUIRED for ALL receipts - there are NO exceptions
+  5. Human review is REQUIRED for ALL receipts - there are NO exceptions
   6. Even if a receipt appears to be a duplicate, you MUST still request review - do not skip the review process
 - If the user provide image without saying anything, Always assume that user want to store it
 - If the user want to store a receipt image, Extract all the data in the receipt and categorize each item for HSA eligibility: